leejjoon/mpl-visual-context/docs/userguide-patheffects.rst

 We provide PathEffect that actually draws images (not path), most notable example is to provide a gradient effect.

+ImageBox is a moudule to create a gradient image.

 .. plot::
    :include-source: